ibm-cloud-docs/vpc/par-about.md

 You can create public address ranges by using IBM-managed public IP address pools.

-You can route traffic destined for addresses in the range to a target resource in the VPC, such as a virtual server instance, virtual network function (VNF), or other compute resource.
+You can use ingress routing only with IPv4 public address ranges to route traffic to a target resource in the VPC, such as a virtual server instance, virtual network function (VNF), or other compute resource.

 For example, you can configure public ingress routing to send the destination IP range to a VNF appliance next-hop.
 Response traffic from the target retains the original source IP as it exits the VPC, ensuring that return traffic isn't dropped.
 For more information about configuring ingress routing, see [About routing tables and routes](/docs/vpc?topic=vpc-about-custom-routes&interface=api).